Substances

 • Fewer Withdrawal Symptoms: Suboxone® is known to cause fewer withdrawal symptoms, making it much easier for individuals to transition off of opioids.

-• Reduced Sedative Effects: Suboxone® does not have the same sedative effects as Methadone, which can benefit those who need to remain alert during the day.
+• Reduced Sedative Effects: Suboxone® does not have the same sedative effects that Methadone does, which can be beneficial for those who need to remain alert during the day.

-• Higher Safety Levels: Methadone and Suboxone® have been proven to reduce the likelihood of accidental overdose in opioid users significantly.
+• Higher Safety Levels: Methadone and Suboxone® have been proven to significantly reduce the likelihood of accidental overdose in opioid users.

 Suboxone® Treatment Process